Kein/Stalker2/README.md

     EInteractionType_MAX = 7,
 };
 ```
+Alternatively, use `vanilla` branch.

-The rest of the engine requirements are commented out, use `FIXME` to find them.
+The rest of the engine requirements (custom modules/interfaces) are commented out, use `FIXME` to find them if needed.